MeelisM/vmicroservices/README.md

 For this exercise, a pre-filled `.env` file is included in the repository.

-If you have a local PostgreSQL database installed, the easiest way to get everything up and running is to run a single script that installs all the required packages, creates databases with users, performs database migrations and starts all 3 applications.
-Make sure that the `.env` file `ENVIRONMENT` value is set to `DEVELOPMENT`.
+The easiest way to get everything up and running is to run a single script that installs all the required packages, creates databases with users, performs database migrations and starts all 3 applications.
+Make sure that the `.env` file `ENVIRONMENT` value is set to `DEVELOPMENT`.<br>
+If you don't have a local PostgreSQL database set up, be sure to update the `.env` file.

 ```
 ./scripts/setup-development.sh